The Royal Society of Tasmania

 • Special Publications

-In 1997, the Royal Society of Tasmania instituted the M. R. Banks Medal to be awarded biennially to a scholar of distinction in mid-career, in any field within the Society’s purview, with an age limit of 45 years.
-The Medal honours Dr M. R. Banks’ contributions to science and to the Royal Society of Tasmania.
+In 1997, the Royal Society of Tasmania instituted the MR Banks Medal to be awarded biennially to a scholar of distinction in mid-career, in any field within the Society’s purview.
+The Medal honours Dr Maxwell R Banks’ contributions to science and the Royal Society of Tasmania.

-2. The recipient shall be in mid-career, rapidly developing a standing in his/her field and be winning international recognition from peers.
+2. The scholar to be recognized should be rapidly developing a standing in his/her field and be winning international recognition from peers.

 3. The Award may be made in any field within the purview of the Society.

-4. The work is to have been largely carried out in Tasmania or under the aegis of a Tasmanian-based organisation.
+4. The research is to have been largely carried out in Tasmania or under the aegis of a Tasmanian-based organisation.

-5. The Award is to be made every two years, alternating with, and not in the same year as, the Peter Smith Medal.
+5. The medal is to be awarded every two years, alternating with, and not in the same year as, the Peter Smith Medal.

-6. After the conferring of the Award, the recipient may be invited to address the Society by delivering the M. R. Banks Lecture to the members.
+6. After the conferring of the Award, the recipient may be invited to address the Society by delivering the “MR Banks Lecture”.